Peanut-Butter-OSS/pboss-ccm-docs/README.md

 * The Project itself will be a GitHub project (Not Repo), called PBoss-CCM
 * From an IDE perspective, the pboss-ccm folder will be used as an Eclipse workspace
 * A single master repo, called pboss-ccm is used to contain just this README and little else.
 Eventually it will serve as a meta repo
-* The pboss-ccm-env repo will contain environment related files etc. This will include things like sheel scripts and docker-compose files
+* The pboss-ccm-env repo will contain environment related files etc. This will include things like shell scripts and docker-compose files
 * The pboss-ccm-docs repo will contain the documentation and requirements
 * The pboss-ccm-etc repo will contain miscellaneous things that we don't know where to store
 * The pboss-ccm-testing repo will contain our test files and test code
-* The pboss-ccm-config-repo repo will contain the Spring Cloud Config git repo
+* The pboss-ccm-config-repo repo will contain the Spring Cloud Config git repo.
+This is where the configs of all services are maintained
 * The pboss-ccm-src will contain the application source code, i.e. all microservices

 ## Your first peanut butter sarmie
 If this is your first interaction with PBOSS CCM, we'd suggest taking the following steps:

+Note: These steps have not been tested

 Step 1: Create a root folder on your file system, we will call this PROJECT_ROOT in the instructions below